What to Include on an E-Commerce Invoice

 At the absolute minimum, your city and country should be mentioned.
 In the absence of this information, the location of taxation would not be clear.
 It is a good idea to include your complete street address, phone number, and email address.
 Additional contact information might also make sense in come cases.
 Some such additional information could be:

-If you add tax in the form of service tax, VAT, GST, or some other kind where the customer can avail of a setoff, it is necessary for you to include your registration codes for that specific kind of tax.
+If you add tax in the form of service tax, VAT, GST, or some other kind, it is necessary for you to include your registration codes for that specific kind of tax.
 Also, depending upon your location, it might be necessary to list your business registration id on the invoice.

 An invoice is not a bearer instrument.
 It means that an invoice is not the property of the person who possesses it.
 Instead, the invoice has to be addressed to a specific entity.
 So, you must list the buyer.
 Usually, the official full name is adequate.
 However, most e-commerce merchants prefer to include the street address and email address too.